aurielfournier/aurielfournier.github.io/prospective_students_postdocs.md

 Given my interests in the application of decision science to natural resources problems I am not interested in only wetland and bird related questions.

+[T.J.
+Benson] and I are hiring a Master's student to work on wetland birds in Illinois.
+More details [Here](http://aurielfournier.github.io/ms-student-ad/)

-While I do not currently have any funding for students postdocs, I am happy to collaborate on proposals for funding with interested candidates.
+While I do not currently have any funding for postdocs, I am happy to collaborate on proposals for funding with interested candidates.
 Please send me an email (auriel@illinois.edu) expressing your interest along with your CV.